 An excellent example of a smart folder is the Shared folder in Pages and Keynote that you access through Files.
 The folder automatically collects all the documents you’re collaborating on.
 It even organises your files according to the person who shared them with you.
 All this happens without your active participation.

 Different users need different smart folders.
-Because of that, Apple Notes should let users to turn off smart folders they don’t need.
+Because of that, Apple Notes should let users turn off smart folders they don’t need.
 Users can also create custom smart folders by setting rules for the different parameters.
 Tags are a good place to start, but alone they are not enough.

-Update through Apple Notes
+Update through App Store

 Some of us are unhappy that we have to wait for iPadOS 16 to get an Apple Notes update.
 So, they suggested you give us updates through App Store as you do with Pages.

-Access Apple Notes in Files
+Access notes in Files

 We would love to access our notes from Files, as we do with Pages and Keynote.
 It’s weird that our notes from Apple Notes don’t appear there.